joshmn/active_admin_associations/README.md

 In a resource file in an ActiveAdmin namespace, open `user.rb` and add `has_many :orders` inside the `register` block.
 This will create an `action_item` for the show/edit actions that renders a dropdown menu with a link to the Orders associated with the current resource ID.

+Add `association_items` anywhere on the resource page to display the dropdown.

 This does not do anything else.
 It does not mean to do anything else.
 It doesn't hit ActiveRecord or check to see that your `Order` resource actually exists inside ActiveAdmin.
 It simply builds a link to the assumed Ransack query URL.

 ### Options